liezzzlll/liezzzlll/poetry.md

 A glimpse of my vulnerability through words.

-If I have original art work related to the poem, it'll be at the end of the poem, hehehe you'll see! teehee!
+If I have art work related to the poem, it'll be at the end of the poem, hehehe you'll see! teehee!

 ## to the loves of my life
 There a lot of poems and songs about romantic love\